dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 During one such exercise, my colleague Bassam Mansoob [@bassam] detected that there were a few instances where a specific Rails cache-ring would be overloaded under very high request rates.
-This reflected conditions we had seen in real production incidents.
+This reflected conditions we had seen in real prodution incidents.
 Problems were first detected with our higher-level statsd application monitoring:

 ![](img/request-queueing.png)